eldridzakis/ohlc_datachecker/README.md

 time of the trading day.
 Can be used either from command line or jupyter notebook.
 Checks for duplicated, missing and extra trading periods.
 Option to create a cleaned.tsv file with duplicates removed.
-In doing so assumes the first occurrence (trading period) is correct (the desired first period for each subsequent da).
+In doing so assumes the first occurrence (trading period) is correct (the desired first period for each subsequent day).

 From command line:
 $python error_checker.py [filename] [num of errors to return]